PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 9 Plans.md

 - A few thugs try to shake down the party.
 - One of the thugs has the scrawled notes of Aeren d'Cannith on him.

+Moment 3: *Attack at Morgrave*
+- There was an attack at Morgrave University.
+Clues point towards CotSF and Boromar Clan involvement

 RE 1: *Are you the Knight of the North?*
 - A young boy seems mesmerized at the sight of Draven.
 - Then he is ushered away by his mother.

-RE 2: *Attack at Morgrave*
-- There was an attack at Morgrave University.
-Clues point towards CotSF involvement

 Session End: *Lets get a pint.*
 - The party encounters a bruised and newly unemployed Garhorn and his dog, Blinker.